tasheng/2017ppBmesonAna/README.md

 ### RAA

-Likewisw, systematic uncertainties are also included to the RAA.
+Likewise, systematic uncertainties are also included to the RAA.
 To do so, go back to the RAA folder: BsBPFinalResults/Comparisons/RAA

 cd BsBPFinalResults/Comparisons/RAA/